-Jersey (St Helier) ferries connect Jersey with England, France, Guernsey & Sark with crossings available to Poole & Portsmouth (in England), St Malo, Granville & Carteret (in France), Guernsey (in Guernsey) & Sark (in Sark).
-Jersey (St Helier) Ferry crossings are operated by Condor Ferries & Manche Iles Express and depending on time of year you’ll find a choice of up to 9 ferry crossings daily.
+Jersey (Gorey) ferries connect Jersey with England, France, Guernsey & Sark with crossings available to Poole & Portsmouth (in England), St Malo, Cherbourg, Granville & Carteret (in France), Guernsey (in Guernsey) & Sark (in Sark).
+Jersey (Gorey) Ferry crossings are operated by Condor Ferries & Manche Iles Express and depending on time of year you’ll find a choice of up to 38 ferry crossings weekly.

-There are up to 54 ferry crossings weekly from Jersey (St Helier) with sailing durations starting from 1 hour.
-Our Jersey (St Helier) ferry summary provides a good guide but for the latest sailing information use our fare search.
+There are up to 38 ferry crossings weekly from Jersey (Gorey) with sailing durations starting from 1 hour.
+Our Jersey (Gorey) ferry summary provides a good guide but for the latest sailing information use our fare search.

 Nearly 99% of all goods that enter Jersey are done so via the port, proving Jersey Port’s increasing prevalence in the imports and exports of the island.
 Not just used to transport goods, Jersey Port is expecting over 750,000 passengers and over 120,000 cars to use their services this calendar year.
 Jersey has become a popular spot for visitors over recent years due to its unique location just north of the coast of France.
 The island combines a mixture of British and French cultures; English is the first language, yet it is spoken next to beautiful French Style farmhouses.